yffenim/fire_api/README.md

 https://limitless-citadel-71686.herokuapp.com/

+If you need to reseed the database:

+`heroku rake db:seed`

-If you need to reset/reseed database:
+If you need to make model changes to the database:

 `heroku restart`